zarifpour/jira-dependency-graph/README.md

 * Added pydantic schemas for clearer data parsing and validation
 * Added mypy typing to verify soundness of types
 * Added other code quality stuff...
+* Added support for Epics in team-managed projects